xming13/meditranslate/README.md

 ## Download files

-## Navigate to UI folder in the terminal run below commands
+## Navigate to UI folder in the terminal then run below commands

 ```sh
 npm install